1chovek/optik-warehouse/README.md

 # optik-warehouse
-developed under the specific requierements of a small eyewear supplier
+developed under the specific requirements of a small eyewear supplier

 the code is //hard to read bc its the second program i have done so far. took me around 3 working weeks 8 hrs/day